sivareddyit/qubership-envgene/docs/use-cases/environment-instance-generation.md

 1. The `env_builder` job runs in the pipeline:
    1. Reads Environment Inventory
-   2. Identifies that only `envTemplate.artifact` is specified
-   3. Uses `envTemplate.artifact` for rendering all Environment Instance objects:
+   2. Uses `envTemplate.artifact` for rendering all Environment Instance objects:
       - All Namespaces (including `origin`, `peer`, `controller` if present in BG Domain)
       - Tenant, Cloud, Applications, Resource Profiles, Credentials, and all other objects